AmazingMonster/conceptrodon/docs/contents/introduction/vocabulary.md

 In C++, the word 'metafunction' does not have a decisive definition and often acts as a synonym for 'template'.
 In this library, the word represents a class template or an alias template, as these are the only kinds of templates acceptable as template arguments in C++20.
+We will use the terms `class metafunction` and `alias metafunction` when the differentiation of the two cases is necessary.

 The goal is to define the kind of metafunctions this library focuses on.
 To start with, we will categorize metafunctions by their primary signatures, where a primary signature is defined as follows: